Sredna Gora: Economy and tourism

 The Neolithic Dwellings Museum in Stara Zagora preserves some Europe's earliest and best conserved building remains from the early Neolithic.
 There are many sanctuaries and megaliths from the Neolithic, such as the Buzovgrad Megalith.
 A number of Thracian burial and cult sites have been preserved in the mountain range, such as Chetinyova Mogila and Horizont near Starosel, the former is the largest excavated Thracian tumulus, while the latter is the only Thracian tomb with columns.
 Other important Thracian sites include Zhaba Mogila near Strelcha, the Smilovene Sanctuary deep in the mountain between Koprivshtitsa and Strelcha and the Kozi Gramadi complex north of Starosel.
 Important Roman heritage is preserved in Hisarya and Stara Zagora, the former containing 2.3 km long well-preserved defensive walls.
 The remains of medieval fortresses are scattered along the mountain range, including Urvich, Gate of Trajan and Krasen.

 With its conserved national revival architecture, Koprivshtitsa is an architectural-historical reserve and one of the 100 Tourist Sites of Bulgaria.
-It contains two churches, schools and numerous houses, many of the converted to museums, belonging to important revolutionaries and cultural cultural figures, such as Georgi Benkovski, Todor Kableshkov, Lyuben Karavelov, Nayden Gerov, etc. Another historical settlement with preserved traditional architecture is the village of Svezhen.
+It contains two churches, schools and numerous houses, many of the converted to museums, belonging to important revolutionaries and cultural figures, such as Georgi Benkovski, Todor Kableshkov, Lyuben Karavelov, Nayden Gerov, etc. Another historical settlement with preserved traditional architecture is the village of Svezhen.
 The town of Panagyurishte was burned down by the Ottomans in 1876 and contains only a few surviving historical edifices, such as the house of Rayna Knyaginya.
 The Panagyurishte Museum of History exhibits at times the original Panagyurshte gold treasure along with the Plovdiv Regional Historical Museum and the National Historical Museum in Sofia.